polylang/polylang/readme.txt

 = 3.2.1 (2022-04-14) =

-* Pro: Fix with users withh editor role not able to save or publish posts
+* Pro: Fix users with editor role not able to save or publish posts
 * Pro: Fix FSE compatibility not loaded when the plugin Gütenberg is active
 * Pro: Fix a fatal error occuring with Yoast SEO Premium
 * Pro: Fix a fatal error with ACF when no language is defined